April 23, 2011

 This Man Has Done Nothing Wrong.
 Until you understand two things about Jesus, you will never understand the Gospel of Jesus Christ.
 First, you deserve to suffer spiritually and physically because you are a sinner before God.
 Second, Christ never sinned Himself, but died for all of your sin.
 The other thief can teach us a few lessons also.
 He rebuked the first thief because he did not fear God, and was dying under a sentence of condemnation.
 When it comes time to rebuke another man, we should always do it with a sense of humility and base our words upon the the righteousness of Christ and His plans, not upon our own ideas of right and wrong.

 Jesus, Remember Me When You Come in Your Kingdom.
 The second thief not only understood the fact that he himself deserved to die for his sins, but also that Jesus had done nothing wrong.
 The second thief also knew it was not too late to talk to Jesus about eternity.
-He said that he knew Jesus would be coming in His kingdom (Luke 23:41, page 1649).
+He said that he knew Jesus would be coming in His kingdom (Luke 23:42).
 I am very impressed with a man under a sentence of condemnation, knowing he was about to die, turning to Jesus and expressing understanding and faith.
 Rather than ask Jesus to deliver him from the cross, he asked for eternity.
-He asked for Jesus to remember Him.
+He asked for Jesus to remember him.

 Today, You Shall Be with Me in Paradise.
 The second thief heard beautiful words from Jesus.
 Jesus had one more soul to save while still alive, though crucified.
 He had one more message of salvation to preach before death.
 Jesus died, to open Paradise to me and you.
 Realize too that Jesus did not promise the thief something far in the future about His coming in His kingdom.
 No, Jesus promised the second thief that TODAY they would be together in Paradise.
 While they wait for the return of the Jesus as the King of the Kingdom of God, they would spend their time together in Paradise.